NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ## Remove a package

 To remove a package, delete that package from the project folder.
 To reinstall packages, use the `restore` or `install` commands.

+Deleting packages from disk doesn't update the project, *packages.config*, or *NuGet.Config* files.
+The best way to remove packages is through the Visual Studio [Package Manager UI](install-use-packages-visual-studio.md) or [Package Manager Console](install-use-packages-powershell.md).

 ## Restore packages